Midtrans/midtrans-java/README.md

 Get your client key and server key from [Midtrans Dashboard](https://dashboard.midtrans.com)

-Create API client object, may you can see the [project's functional tests](library/src/test/java/com/midtrans/java) for more examples.
+Create API client object, You can also check the [project's functional tests](library/src/test/java/com/midtrans/java) for more examples.

 Set a config with globally, except iris api
 ```java